twse/random-stuff/Readable Fonts/Turkic Latin.md

 ## Fonts
 Noxchi Arial (unknown year) is a non-Unicode font designed for Chechen language.
 All other accented letters are replaced with bullet.

+Times of the West II (2001), by Libor Sztemon, is derived from Times New Roman and include letters with diacritics for Azerbaijani, Catalan, Kurdish, Slovenian and Turkish languages.
+Download the font from [http://ls78.sweb.cz/fonts.htm](here).

 ## Diacritical characters (in alphabetical order by language)

 ### Azerbaijani - Typed as usual on Azerbaijani keyboards